Are Your Talc-Based Dietary Supplements Safe?

 Given that talc can become contaminated by asbestos, you might be wondering why it is included in dietary supplements at all.
-Talc is actually an anti-clumping agent that is used to prevent supplement ingredients from sticking to tablet-making machinery.
-When used as a food additive, talc is “generally recognized as safe” (GRAS) by the U.S. Food and Drug Administration (FDA).
-Having a GRAS designation also means that a substance does not need to meet the Federal Food Drug, and Cosmetic Act food additive tolerance requirements.
+Talc is actually an anti-clumping agent that is used to prevent certain ingredients from sticking to the machinery that produces the tablets.
+When used as a food additive, talc is usually recognized as safe (GRAS) by the U.S. Food and Drug Administration (FDA).
+Having a GRAS designation also means that a substance does not have to uphold the Federal Food Drug, and Cosmetic Act food additive tolerance requirements.

 Linking Talc to Asbestos in Dietary Supplements

-Since talc has a GRAS designation, it is not required to undergo testing for purity or contamination.
-Moreover, there are also no federal regulations prohibiting the presence of asbestos in talc products.
+Since talc has a GRAS designation, it is not required to undergo testing for contamination or purity.
+Moreover, there are also no federal regulations prohibiting the use of asbestos in talc products.
 The agency can only take action if a product has been scientifically proven to cause harm.

 Third Party Supplement Testing